CAADE/fleet/docs/UseCases/Manage-Clouds/UseCase-Manage-Clouds.rst

 Manage Clouds
 =============

-Allow the :ref:`Actor-Ops-Manager` to add cloud resource to the data center.
+Allow the :ref:`Ops-Manager` to add cloud resource to the data center.
 Map the hardware and resources together.
 The type of the resource is determined by the hardware specified by the name.

 Actors